Do you or someone you know need help with a Crisis?

 Care may include:

-- Assessment and diagnosis for mental illness, substance abuse and intellectual and developmental disability issues
+- Assessment and diagnosis for mental illness, substance use disorders and intellectual and developmental disability issues

 - Planning and referral for future treatment